bmpi-dev/Out-of-the-Box-CodeServer/README.md

 OOTB Code-Server consists of Docker Compose and LXD.
 So, you can controll containers by `docker-compose` and `lxc`.

+Login code server as root by `lxc shell ootb-code-server`

 ### Stop

 ```bash